Events <|>

 ABOUT US

-• Two annual festivals – Bear Essentials during Mardi Gras, and Bear Pride in the cooler months, are Australia's Premier Gay Bear Community Festivals and attract visitors from interstate and overseas to join and celebrate with Sydney’s vibrant bear culture.
+• Festivals: Bear Essentials (held during Sydney’s Mardi Gras season) and Bear Pride (in the cooler month of August) These are Australia’s most popular gay Bear community festivals, attracting visitors from around the world to celebrate Sydney’s vibrant Bear culture.

-• Dance parties including quarterly Bear Pit and the iconic UnderBEAR during Mardi Gras.
+• Dance parties: Our quarterly Bear Pit parties and the iconic UnderBEAR underwear party during Mardi Gras

 Email: info@hcbears.com.au